DerekSeverson/gulp-inject-stringified-html/README.md

 ## Why?

-When building single page web applications (SPAs), the View / ViewController / Controller / Presenter / ViewModel (the star in MV* which we'll refer to as ViewController) needs to know the "template" being rendered and bound to.
+When building single page web applications (SPAs), the `View` logic needs to know the "template" to be rendered.

 For example, when using [AngularJS Directives](https://docs.angularjs.org/guide/directive), either a `template` or `templateUrl` property can be given so the directive knows what html to render when compiled.

-**Issues with Directives**:
+**_Pain Points_ using Directives and Templates**:

-1. `template` forces the developer to manually escape the html string value
+1. Using `template` forces the developer to manually escape the html string value (tedious and unreadable)
-2. `templateUrl` forces the developer to have to know the URL path that the template will be located at when deployed to a server or local environment
+2. Using `templateUrl` forces weird dependency between ViewModel code and URL location of its template (bad)

-In a perfect world, ViewController logic should be completely orthogonal to how resources are retreived from URLs.
-Using `template` directive attribute is tedious for the developer and makes the html code unreadable.
-Using `templateUrl` forces a irregular dependency between the ViewController and an URL for its required template causing further complications.
+In a perfect world, `View` logic should be have readable templates and completely _orthogonal_ to how templates are retreived from URLs!!

 **Gulp plugin** `gulp-inject-stringified-html` **solves these problems**.